about Loni Ding (1931-2010)

 Citizens Advisory Cable Committee, Municipally appointed committee with oversight responsibility for San Francisco's Viacom Cable Franchise, 1981-1982.

-Exploratorium Science Museum, San Francisco - Advisory Committee for public programs priorities and design, 1993-present.
+Exploratorium Science Museum, San Francisco - Advisory Committee for public programs priorities and design.

 Social History Project for Hunter College, New York - National Advisory Committee, 2-volume series, "Who Built America: Working People & the Nation's Economy, Politics, Culture and Society."

-Margaret Mead Film Festival at the American Museum of Natural History, New York - National Advisory Committee, 1993-present.
+Margaret Mead Film Festival at the American Museum of Natural History, New York - National Advisory Committee.

-National Advisory Board, Media Alternatives Project (MAP) - Rockefeller Foundation Project emphasizing analyses and development of multicultural approaches from the point of view of films by and about Asian Americans, African Americans, Native Americans, and Latino Americans; New York University Division of Libraries, 1991.
+National Advisory Board, Media Alternatives Project (MAP) - Rockefeller Foundation Project emphasizing analyses and development of multicultural approaches from the point of view of films by and about Asian Americans, African Americans, Native Americans, and Latino Americans; New York University Division of Libraries.

 PANELS AND JURIES

-National Endowment for the Arts - Funding panel for Film/Video productions, Washington D.C., March/April 1993.
+National Endowment for the Arts - Funding panel for Film/Video productions, Washington D.C., 1993.

-Rockefeller Foundation National Nominator - Candidates for Intercultural Fellowships Program, Rockefeller Foundation, 1994.
+Rockefeller Foundation National Nominator - Candidates for Intercultural Fellowships Program, 1994, and review panelist, 1995.

 resources | mailing list | order | site credits | contact us